 Editing errors will happen when you incorporate approved changes.

-Don’t expect your voters to want to correct editorial defects
+Don’t expect your voters to want to correct editorial defects.

-It is recommended that an editorial review panel is formed to review and allow you to correct any substantive changes prior to ballot.
+It is recommended that an editorial review panel is formed – within the TG - to review and allow you to correct any substantive changes prior to ballot.

 Format for posted drafts